Google Maps Platform Terms of Service

 “Customer Indemnified Materials” means the Customer Application and Customer Brand Features.

-"Emergency Security Issue" means either: (a) Customer’s or Customer End Users’ use of the Services in violation of the AUP, which could disrupt: (i) the Services; (ii) other customers’ or their customer end users’ use of the Services; or (iii) the Google network or servers used to provide the Services; or (b) unauthorized third party access to the Services.
+"Emergency Security Issue" means either: (a) Customer’s or Customer End Users’ use of the Services in breach of the AUP, which such use could disrupt: (i) the Services; (ii) other customers’ or their customer end users’ use of the Services; or (iii) the Google network or servers used to provide the Services; or (b) unauthorized third party access to the Services.

-"Europe" or "European" means European Economic Area or Switzerland.
+"Europe" or "European" means European Economic Area, Switzerland, or the UK.

 “Export Control Laws” means all applicable export and re-export control laws and regulations, including any applicable munitions- or defense-related regulations (for example, the International Traffic in Arms Regulations maintained by the U.S. Department of State).